chekanov/ZWIBuilder/README.md

 ./ARUN [URL]
 ````

-where URL points to the factseek.org document.
-Note that this can only work if you run this program within about 1 h of viewing, since cached images may be removed  on the external source.
+where URL points to the URL from factseek.org document.
+Note that this can only work if you run this program within about 1 h after viewing on factseek.org since cached images may be removed  on the external source.
 For example, view this article first uisng a web browser:

 ````
 https://factseek.org/r/wikipedia.php?q=Quark